caitroach/pneumonia-detection/README.md

 ![pic](https://github.com/user-attachments/assets/80e98b93-1c3b-4be3-ba94-fbdc97e24d5a)

 ### 4. Preprocessing the dataset
 Next, I needed to preprocess the dataset, standardizing our X-ray images so the model could learn patterns efficiently.
-I resized each image, converted them all to grayscale, normalized pixel values, and used binary classification (0 = Normal, 1 = Pneumonia) to simplify the classification.
-By the end, all X-ray images were labelled 128x128 grayscale images, ready for training.
+I resized each image, converted them all to grayscale, normalized pixel values, and used binary classification (0 = Normal, 1 = Pneumonia) to simplify training.
+By the end, all X-ray images were labelled 128x128 grayscale images, ready for the model.

 ### 5. Designing the model
 There are many different ways to do this, but I wanted to make this from scratch.
 I used Keras (pronounced kinda like "carrots") - a popular Python library that allows us to make and test our beautiful model.
 Keras is built on TensorFlow, another open-source library for machine learning, except Keras makes this a little simpler because it provides a nice clean Python frontend for us to work in.